Grotesque (2009 film): Release

 The British Board of Film Classification has refused to issue an 18 certificate to the unrated version of the film, banning its release in the United Kingdom.
 BBFC director David Cook explained "Unlike other recent 'torture' themed horror works, such as the Saw and Hostel series, Grotesque features minimal narrative or character development and presents the audience with little more than an unrelenting and escalating scenario of humiliation, brutality and sadism.
 In spite of a vestigial attempt to 'explain' the killer's motivations at the very end of the film, the chief pleasure on offer is not related to understanding the motivations of any of the central characters.
 Rather, the chief pleasure on offer seems to be wallowing in the spectacle of sadism (including sexual sadism) for its own sake".

 The film's director and screenwriter, Koji Shiraishi, responded that he was "delighted and flattered by this most expected reaction from the faraway country, since the film is an honest conscientious work, made sure to upset the so-called moralists."

 Home media

 The reception in Japan was initially less controversial, but after the notoriety of the UK ban, Amazon Japan decided to remove the DVD of Grotesque from its website.
 Of note is that CDJapan, the international version of the Japanese retailer Neowing, does not sell the DVD since the controversy; although it is still readily available to Japanese residents via Neowing.

 The film was released on DVD in Austria and the Netherlands on July 31.
 The DVD is a special edition limited to 1,000 copies.
 The DVD only contains German and Japanese language tracks and is only available in online stores related to the genre.

 The film was released on a DVD/Blu-ray in the United States by Media Blasters on October 12, 2010.

+Ace Deuce would also release a very limited "rental" version only available for purchase in Japan, this version edits a lot of the more gory scenes out in favor of alternate shots, as well as a different ending, this version of the movie is extremely rare.